-Assumed offering price per share \$2.05 Historical net tangible book value (deficit) per share as of December 31, 2016 \$(0.25) Increase in net tangible book value per share attributable to investors purchasing in this offering 0.79 Pro forma net tangible book value per share after this offering 0.54 \$1.51 Dilution per share to investors purchasing in this offering \$1.51
+Assumed offering price per share Historical net tangible book value (deficit) per share as of December 31, 2016 \$ (0.25) Increase in net tangible book value per share attributable to investors purchasing in this offering Pro forma net tangible book value per share after this offering Dilution per share to investors purchasing in this offering

-The following table summarizes, on the pro forma basis described above as of December 31, 2016, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at an assumed offering price of \$2.05 per share, before deducting the underwriting discount and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma basis described above as of December 31, 2016, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at an assumed offering price of \$ per share, before deducting the underwriting discount and estimated offering expenses payable by us.

-Shares Purchased Total Consideration Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 31,095,598 63.3% \$355,381,389 90.6% \$ 11.43 Investors purchasing in this offering 18,000,000 36.7 36,900,000 9.4 \$ 2.05 Total 49,095,598 100.0% \$392,281,389 100.0% \$ 7.99
+Shares Purchased Total Consideration Average Price Per

+Number Percent Amount Percent Share

+Existing stockholders before this offering 31,095,598 % \$355,381,389 % \$ 11.43

+Investors purchasing in this offering

+Total 100.0% 100.0%

-A \$0.25 increase or decrease in the offering price of \$2.05 per share would increase or decrease our pro forma net tangible book value per share by \$0.09 and the dilution per share to new investors in this offering by \$0.16, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase or decrease of 1,000,000 shares in the number of shares of common stock offered by us at the assumed public offering price would increase or decrease our pro forma net tangible book value per share after this offering by \$0.03 per share and the dilution per share to new investors in this offering by \$0.03.
+A \$0.25 increase or decrease in the offering price of \$ per share would increase or decrease our pro forma net tangible book value per share by \$ and the dilution per share to new investors in this offering by \$ , assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 shares in the number of shares of common stock offered by us at the assumed public offering price would increase or decrease our pro forma net tangible book value per share after this offering by \$ per share and the dilution per share to new investors in this offering by \$

 Except as otherwise indicated, the discussion and tables above assume no exercise of the underwriters' option to purchase additional shares and no exercise of any outstanding options or warrants.
-If the underwriters exercise their option to purchase additional shares in full, the number of shares of common stock held by existing stockholders will be reduced to 60% of the total number of shares of common stock to be outstanding upon consummation of this offering, and the number of shares of common stock held by investors purchasing in this offering will be increased to 20,700,000 shares or 40% of the total number of shares of common stock to be outstanding upon consummation of this offering.
+If the underwriters exercise their option to purchase additional shares in full, the number of shares of common stock held by existing stockholders will be reduced to % of the total number of shares of common stock to be outstanding upon consummation of this offering, and the number of shares of common stock to be outstanding upon consummation of this offering.